 RFP and RFQ documents will include:

 - Notice of whether a pre-proposal conference will be conducted prior to submission of proposals to explain the work and submittal requirements.
 Attendance at a pre-proposal conference may be designated as mandatory in order to submit a proposal or statement of qualifications.

 - Evaluation factors by which submittals will be reviewed and scored.

 - Due date and time.
-In accordance with Metropolitan procedure, submittals received after the set time and due date will be automatically rejected by the NetConnect system.
+In accordance with Metropolitan procedure, submittals received after the set time and due date will be rejected.

 - Other submittal stipulations in accordance with Metropolitan's procurement policies.

 Once an RFP/RFQ is submitted, discussions may be conducted by Metropolitan with responsible offerors to ensure full understanding of the solicitation requirements.

 Offerors are accorded fair and equal treatment with respect to any opportunity for discussion and revision of responsive and responsible submittals.
 Such post-submittal revisions may be permitted prior to award for the purpose of obtaining best and final proposals or statements of qualifications.

 In conducting discussions, there shall be no disclosure of any information derived from proposals or statements of qualifications submitted by competing offerors.